schneems/keytar/README.md

     class User
       include Keytar
       define_keys :friend_ids, :email_subscriptions, :news_feed, :delimiter => "|", :version => "v2"
-      define_keys :favorite_spots, :delimiter => "/", :version => 3, :key_prefix => "lol"
     end

     User.respond_to? :friend_ids_key #=> true
     User.friend_ids_key #=> "user|friend_ids|v2"

-Where the first argument is the key (or keys) to be defined, and the second argument is a hash of configurations.
+Where the first argument is the key (or keys) to be defined, and the second argument is a hash of configuration options.

 Global options can also be configured per class by passing in a hash to **key_config**: